 - Ultimate plan – $17.33/per user/mo

-ClickUp is more of a freemium mind mapping tool that lets you organize and plan projects, share ideas, and make creative branches.
+ClickUp is more of a freemium mind mapping tool that lets you organize and plan projects, share ideas, and create creative branches.

 Its collaborative feature helps you edit and comment on workflows, tasks, projects, and much more in real-time.